Information for visitors and international students

 Are you coming to UOH for the first time?
 Here you will find some useful information for your stay, handy tips and advice for you to enjoy your stay to the fullest and arrive in our region trouble-free.

-The O’Higgins Region is located next to the Metropolitan Region, which is home to the country’s main international airport.
-The city of Rancagua, where our main campus is located, is less than 90 km from Santiago, so there are several options to get there by land:
+The O’Higgins Region is located next to the Metropolitan Region, where the country’s main international airport is situated.
+The city of Rancagua, home to our main campus, is less than 90 km from Santiago, and there are several options for traveling by land:

-• Bus: From Santiago you can find different bus lines with regular routes that arrive in or pass through Rancagua, to mention a few: TurBus, Cóndor, Ruta H, Andimar, JetSur, etc. Of these, only TurBus offers a direct route with Rancagua as a final stop, since all the other lines pass through Rancagua, but continue their trip to cities further south.
-Rancagua is served by two bus terminals: Terminal O’Higgins and Terminal O’Carrol, located in different parts of the city, but both less than 2 km from the Campus.
-Almost all buses from Santiago arrive at the first terminal, with the exception of the TurBus line that arrives at the second terminal.
-It is worth mentioning that when arriving on the TurBus line, it is also possible to get off one block from the University, at the Av.
-España/Alameda bus stop.
+• Rancagua: Only TurBus operates routes with Rancagua as the final destination; all other companies pass through the city on their way further south.
+There are two bus terminals in Rancagua: Terminal O’Higgins and Terminal O’Carrol, located in different parts of the city but both within 2 km of the Campus.
+Most buses from Santiago arrive at the first terminal, with the exception of TurBus, which uses the second.
+It is also worth noting that TurBus passengers may disembark one block from the University, at the Av.
+España/Alameda stop.

-• Car: If you have a valid driver’s license from your own country, you can also opt for temporary car rental service (Rent a car) and drive directly to Rancagua.
-There are many agencies in Santiago that offer this service, including several that operate from the international airport itself.
-If you choose this option, we recommend booking in advance through the websites of the providers.
-If you drive from Santiago, the trip to Rancagua usually takes about an hour, depending on traffic conditions.
+• Car: If you hold a valid driving licence from your home country, you may also opt for a temporary vehicle rental (rent-a-car).
+Many companies offer this service from Santiago, including several operating directly from the international airport.
+If you choose this option, we recommend booking in advance through the companies’ websites.
+If driving your own vehicle, the journey from Santiago to Rancagua typically takes around one hour, and to San Fernando approximately two hours, depending on traffic conditions

-• Taxi or ridesharing apps: It is also possible to hail a taxi directly from the Santiago airport to Rancagua or travel using the most common ridesharing apps, although these alternatives tend to be the most expensive.
+• Taxi or ridesharing apps: It is also possible to hail a taxi directly from the Santiago airport to Rancagua or San Fernando or travel using the most common ridesharing apps, although these alternatives tend to be the most expensive.

 • Sra.
 Fang: Located next to the main square in Rancagua, it offers different Asian dishes.
 Independencia 470, Rancagua.